gbear605/Endoplanet-Transit/README.md

     If `show_graph` is True, it graphs the frequency data

+    If `show_light_curve` is True, it graphs the light curve that produced the frequency data

-    Returns the result of a Fourier transform done on the planet and wavelength data
+    Returns the result of a Fourier transform done on the planet and wavelength data, the data's linear spacing and interpolated points, and the data's average

-- `getLowPassedData(planet, wavelength, show_graph=True)`
+- `getLowPassedData(planet, wavelength, show_graph=True, show_light_curve=True)`

     `planet` is the planet transit to use